 Isubyo means tree trunk.
 Jules and fellow craftsmen have mastered the art of converting logs into whatever pleases the hearts of their esteemed customers.
 In doing so, they breath life into dead trees.

-Early last year, Jules was considering designing a coffee shop in the premises but the outbreak of Covid derailed his plans.
+In the beginning of 2020, Jules was considering designing a coffee shop in the premises but the outbreak of Covid derailed his plans.
 When this project is finally implemented, expect to be served your favorite espresso in a wooden cup.

 A piece of furniture produced by Isubyo House of Art is refined without losing its tree identity.
 The element of nature is maintained.
 When nature meets art, beauty happens.
 There are many skilled interior designers out there but only a handful of them are in tune with mother nature.
 Jules is one of them.